Close Menu

 YOU CAN SUBMIT NEW MEDICAL RECORDS

-If you decide to appeal your case to the Appeals Council, then make sure all of your medical records are part of the court record.
-This means that if there were any missing records at the court hearing, then you should submit them to the Appeal Council.
+If you decide to appeal your case to the Appeals Council, then make sure your medical records are part of the court record.
+If there were missing records at the court hearing, then submit them to the Appeal Council.
 If you had an attorney helping you at the hearing, then it is possible that all of your records are already in your SSA file.
 However, it is possible that records which relate to the time period in question might not be in your SSA file.

 Of course, all medical records should be under review at the time of the hearing.
 But, if they weren’t, then you can still submit them on appeal.
 It is possible that the Appeals Council will review those records and decide they make a difference in your case.

-After you apply for SSD benefits, you should collect your medical records and submit them to the SSA.
+After you apply for SSD benefits, you should collect your medical records.
+Then, submit a copy of them to the SSA.
+Make sure you keep a copy for yourself.
+The SSA loses paperwork.
+Therefore, keep a copy so you can submit it again.
 You need to do this whether you apply for SSDI, SSI, or both.

 This means that the SSA doesn’t collect records from past operations.
 They also do not collect records from past hospital stays or injuries.
 They may not collect all of your records, even though it is your past records that prove you cannot work.
 It is up to you to make sure the Appeals Council has all of the evidence in your case.